SantiagoTorres/virtualbeep/README.md

 Virtualbeep
 ================

-A super simple code snipped I made wih scikit's audiolab to play custom frequencies on my speaker.
+A super-simple code snippet I made wih scikit's audiolab to play custom frequencies on my speaker.

-Lately, there has been some oddities with the beep command under ubuntu based distros (some blacklisting issues with the kernel IIRC) and some laptops don't even support with the hardware.
+Lately, there had been some oddities with the beep command under ubuntu based distros (some blacklisting issues with the kernel IIRC) and some laptops don't even support the hardware for regular beep.
 Since I had some funny beep-powered shellscripts from past projects (looking at you GIDA) and I didn't have a way to play them I decided to make this snippet.

 HOW TO USE?